 I graduated from my first degree more than a few years ago.
 (No I am not telling).
-Before I had left I had posted (that’s snailmail – it involves something called a “Post Office”) 200 applications for work in the last couple of months of my degree.
+Before I had left, I had posted (that’s snail mail – it involves something called a “Post Office”) 200 applications for work in the last couple of months of my degree.
 It was assisted by a program I wrote in “Basic” to generate letters and accessing a Database I developed and populated (OK I admit it was pre-mail merge MS Word days) that I wrote on the University HP4000 mainframe.
-(If your a real geek you have figured out my age by now) While I can assure you I did not get 200 replies – because many employers simply didn’t bother writing back – I did although become familiar with the three forms of rejection letters.
-Employers (who did bother to write back) tended to generate fairly uniform replies.
+(If you’re a real geek you have figured out my age by now) While I can assure you I did not get 200 replies – because many employers just didn’t bother writing back – I did although become familiar with the three forms of rejection letters.
+Employers (who did bother to write back) tended to generate relatively uniform replies.
 If any of the early paragraphs began with “I regret …”, “Unfortunately …” or “Due to Circumstances …”; I didn’t bother reading the rest.
-I didn’t get a single job that way, nor a single interview.
-I had actually been in the workforce working during all school holidays and even while managing University classes, pretty consistently since I was 14 years old.
+I didn’t get a single job that way, not a single interview.
+I had been in the workforce working during all school holidays and even while managing University classes, pretty consistently since I was 14 years old.
 I had been working for a range of employers (so it was not like I had no experience).
 Admittedly sometimes doing pretty menial work, not unlike the stuff you would probably get in the current “work for the dole” programs.
 At least I got a decent pay relative to the era, which is not the case for “work for the dole” today.
 My first job out of Uni was at another University where a family friend got me an interview.
 I was very, very lucky to have someone who would go to bat for me.
-That is how I got started post-degree, as nobody would give me a job off my own reconnaissance, despite years of work experience, my obvious computer skills and a Bachelor’s degree.
+That is how I got started post-degree, as nobody would give me a job off my reconnaissance, despite years of work experience, my obvious computer skills and a Bachelor’s degree.
 Back then unemployment was low, the economy good, jobs available and lunatics didn’t run the country.

 ABS v Roy Morgan statistical measurements